|

 However, the reality is, alchemy, in the true sense of the word,

-is the master Alchemist in the formation of elements.
-Man's witness
+Nature is the master Alchemist in the formation of elements.

-of alchemy was first recorded around 5,000 B.C. in Chinese and
+Man's witness of alchemy was first recorded around 5,000 B.C.

-Asia.
-Such claims have undoubtedly been a vehicle to many frauds.
+in Europe and Asia.
+Such claims have undoubtedly been a vehicle

-During the Middle Ages, laws were established against alchemy.
+to many frauds.
+During the Middle Ages, laws were established

-Although, after review of this book one must question the motives
+against alchemy.
+Although, after review of this book one must

 During the early 1900's, science was directed by Doctors Rutherford